junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam and Crowley already finished squeezing an unconscious Vince-slash-Lucifer into the backseat.

-"Why isn't him in the trunk?"
+"Why isn't he in the trunk?"
 Dean growls.
 Now he can't decide if he wants Cas in the front seat or back.

 He leads Cas to the passenger side.